 The Compensation Committee is appointed annually by the Board of Directors for the primary purpose of oversight of the Company's compensation and benefits programs.
 The Committee has overall authority to establish goals and objectives, and interpret the terms of the Company's compensation policies, including base salary, incentive compensation, equity compensation, sales commissions, and all other benefits programs.
-The Compensation Committee represents the Board of Directors, discharging its oversight responsibilities by carrying out the specific functions outlined in its Charter.
+The Compensation Committee represents the Board of Directors, discharging its oversight responsibilities by carrying out the specific functions outlined in its charter (the "Compensation Committee Charter").

 The Compensation Committee has the authority to delegate its responsibilities to individuals or subcommittees of the Committee's choice when it deems reasonable and appropriate.
-However, delegation of authority shall not in any circumstance absolve the Committee from the responsibilities it bears under the terms of its Charter.
+However, delegation of authority shall not in any circumstance absolve the Committee from the responsibilities it bears under the terms of the Compensation Committee Charter.

 The Compensation Committee has the authority to invite executive officers, members of management or other guests to attend meetings, perform research, or provide relevant information.
 At the Committee's request, Robert G. Schoenberger and George E. Long, Jr. serve the Committee in a consultative capacity, providing data and analytical support, as well as management perspective and recommendations relative to employee compensation and benefits, including executive compensation.
+Mr. Schoenberger participates in the discussions and decisions regarding salaries and incentive compensation for the executive officers of the Company reporting directly to him.
+Mr. Schoenberger recuses himself from discussions and decisions regarding his own salary and incentive compensation.